-Cold Water Filter Assembly (Located below galley sink) NOTE: Hot waterline is not filtered.
+Cold Water Filter Assembly (Located inside lower galley cabinet)

+NOTE: Hot waterline is not filtered.

 Replacing the Cold Water Filter Cartridge

 You should replace the filter cartridge every season and when water flow from the faucet is too slow for convenience.
 The cartridge must be replaced at least every 12 months.